Asa Cheffetz: Biography

 He was born in Buffalo, New York on August 16, 1896.
 He moved to Massachusetts as a young boy and lived and worked most of his life in Springfield, Massachusetts.
 His parents were both born in Russia and immigrated to the United States in 1891.

 He studied with Philip Leslie Hale at the School of the Museum of Fine Arts, Boston, and then studied drawing and etching at the National Academy of Design in New York City.
 In New York City he roomed with and became a lifelong friend of artist Maxwell Stewart Simpson (1896-1984).
 Cheffetz' studies were interrupted by World War I, during which he served in United States Navy.
 Upon his discharge he returned to the Academy, but within a year he was forced to return to Springfield to help with the family’s movie theater business.

 In 1927 he returned to art, specifically wood engraving, a medium which he was primarily self-taught.
 Cheffetz was a perfectionist paying meticulous attention to the detail and gradations of each piece.
 He personally printed his engravings.
 He produced most of his body of work in the 1930s and 1940s.
 In 1944 he designed and engraved the official bookplate for the Library of Congress.

 He married Alice Dorr on June 11, 1950.
 Soon after Cheffetz began to suffer eye problems and at age 58 he was forced to give up wood-engraving.
 He became a salesman for a paper mill.
-Asa Cheffetz died in 1965, in Springfield, Massachusetts, and was buried in Beth El Cemetery, West Springfield, Massachusetts.
+Asa Cheffetz died in 1965, in Springfield, Massachusetts.